 CyLock MFA for ADFS

-Active Directory Federation Services (ADFS) serves as a centralized and flexible solution for managing user identities, access controls, seamless integration with existing Active Directory environments streamlining authentication processes, and enabling single sign-on (SSO) capabilities across multiple applications.
+AD / LDAP Federation Services (ADFS) serves as a centralized and flexible solution for managing user identities, access controls, seamless integration with existing AD / LDAP environments streamlining authentication processes, and enabling single sign-on (SSO) capabilities across multiple applications.
 Relying solely on generic password-based authentication in an ADFS implementation can pose significant security vulnerabilities.
 Passwords are prone to various attacks, including brute force, phishing, and credential reuse, potentially leading to unauthorized access to applications and sensitive data.

 To mitigate these vulnerabilities, organizations can enable additional security measures by implementing CyLock MFA along with strong password policies, account lockout mechanisms, session management controls, and regular security assessments.

 CyLock MFA provides a customized ADFS agent that can be installed in an ADFS server in the on-premise network of the organization.
-This agent can then act as an Identity Provider and allow web applications to authenticate against Active Directory along with MFA while supporting modern authentication protocols like SAML 2.0, OAuth 2.0 and OpenID Connect.
+This agent can then act as an Identity Provider and allow web applications to authenticate against AD / LDAP along with MFA while supporting modern authentication protocols like SAML 2.0, OAuth 2.0 and OpenID Connect.

 CyLock MFA for ADFS